 Since returning from more pavement-focused rides in Southeast Asia and the USA, I’ve been lured into the world of off-pavement bike travel and taken my beloved LHT along for the ride.
 We’ve cruised gravel, we’ve hit the dirt, and we’ve also gotten our butts totally kicked on rocky technical singletrack.
 You could say we’ve found our limits.

 Yes, riding your Long Haul Trucker on dirt and gravel will eventually hold you back as things get technical.
-But in the meantime, there’s no reason to postpone that off-pavement route you’ve been eyeing until you can buy a new bike.
+But in the meantime, there’s no reason to postpone that off-pavement route you’ve been eyeing.
 Give your LHT a chance!
 It might surprise you.

 Pros and Cons